owlbarn/tutorial/book/case-image-inception/README.md

 Concatenating the metadata and data together, we then write the bytes data into a file.

-Similarly, to read an PPM image file into ndarray in Owl, we treat the ppm file line by line with `input_line` function.
+Similarly, to read a PPM image file into ndarray in Owl, we treat the ppm file line by line with `input_line` function.
 The metadata such as version and comments are ignored.
-We get the metadata such as width and heigh from the header.
+We get the metadata such as width and height from the header.

 ```text
 ...